Nicola Ginzel

 (questions by Jonathan Goodman) May 2, 2022

-Your father came from Austria and your mother, German and Jewish, survived the Second World War by passing as Christian.
+Jonathan Goodman: Your father came from Austria and your mother, German and Jewish, survived the Second World War by passing as a Christian.
 How did their wartime experience affect the origins of your series of frottages, titled “How Do You Reconstruct Form”?

-That’s an extraordinarily complex question that does not directly affect the origin of this series.
+Nicola Ginzel: That’s an extraordinarily complex question that does not directly affect the origin of this series.
 As a first-generation American, growing up with two parents affected by PTSD—my father, almost 18 when Austria was annexed to Germany, who exchanged citizenships a total of four times, and my mother surviving as a child in the Ruhr Region of Germany, bombed to pieces—I was forced to confront their identity and trauma.
-It’s not surprising that my work deals with the transformation of something given, which I choose to make either more ephemeral or more permanent.
-More often than not, I take on the role of artist as shaman.
+Unsurprisingly, my work deals with the transformation of something given, which I choose to make either ephemeral or permanent.
+More often than not, I take on the artist's role as a shaman.

 The Palais Equitable was on my radar because I visited my grandfather there as a child and part of his office space within it was to become my inheritance.
 Choosing to transform it has personal significance to me.
 However, this dynamic between the building and the talisman serves a larger purpose on so many levels.
 Through my action of doing rubbings of the building’s footprint and transforming them then as raw material, I attempt to bring back balance or ‘natural order’ as if to exorcise greed and monetary status.